-Enclosed for review and approval is the City of Spokane's 2018 CSO Annual Report as required in Section S.13B of the City's 2011 NPDES Permit (WA-002447-3).
-The 2018 annual CSO overflow volume to the river of approximately 41 million gallons is below average despite heavier than average precipitation in April and December 2018.
-There were no CSO overflows to Latah Creek in 2018.
-This report will be posted within a few weeks to the City's Wastewater Management website: https://my.spokanecity.org/publicworks/wastewater/cso
+Enclosed for review and approval is the City of Spokane's 2019 CSO Annual Report as required in Section S.13B of the City's 2011 NPDES Permit (WA-002447-3).
+The 2019 annual CSO overflow volume to the river of approximately 30 million gallons is below average despite a large storm event on May 16-17, 2019 and the second snowiest February on record.
+There was one CSO overflow to Latah Creek in May 2019 during the large storm event.
+This report will be posted within a few weeks to the City's Wastewater Management Website: https://my.spokanecity.org/publicworks/wastewater/cso

-Annual progress on the City's CSO Reduction Plan, required in S.13D, is reported in Table 3-3 on page 3-4 of the enclosed Annual Report.
+Annual progress on the City's CSO Reduction Plan, required in S.13D, is reported in Table 3-3 on page 3-3 of the enclosed Annual Report.
 Appendix A presents the CSO Maintenance and Inspection Plan update for review and approval, per Section S.13E.

-If you have any questions or need additional information about this report, please contact Ivie Hayes at 625-7919.
+If you have any questions or need additional information about this report, please contact lvie Hayes at 625-7919.